searles9/VPC_and_EC2_Terraform_Deployment/README.md

 I used terraform cloud for state management, and setup 2 workspaces.
 ### vpc-and-ec2-vpc
 * This workspace is for the VPC/base infrastructure resources and acts as the root folder
+* This workspace uses the files from the infrastructure folder
 ### vpc-and-ec2-platform
 * This workspace is for the other resources (EC2,SNS,Etc...).
 It pulls outputs from the "vpc-and-ec2-vpc" workspace.
+* This workspace uses the files from the platform folder